 14.3 If it concerns a public auction, the objects cannot be returned on the basis of the statutory right of withdrawal.

 Article 15 miscellaneous

 15.1 Nullity, destruction or ineffectiveness of one of the provisions of these general terms and conditions does not affect the validity of the other provisions.
 In the event that one or more provisions are null, void or non-binding, replacement provisions will be agreed between the contributor and auctioneer that are valid and that most closely approximate the content and purport of the void, nullified or non-binding provision(s).

 15.2 These general terms and conditions are exclusively governed by Dutch law.

-15.3 All disputes with regard to, arising from or in connection with an agreement concluded between the auctioneer and the contributor, the formation of an agreement or these general terms and conditions will be submitted exclusively to the competent court in the place of residence or place of business of the auctioneer. unless the law provides otherwise and subject to the auctioneer's right to bring the dispute before the competent court of the place of residence of the contributor.
+15.3 All disputes relating to, arising from or related to an agreement concluded between the auctioneer and the contributor, the conclusion of an agreement or these general terms and conditions will be submitted for settlement exclusively to the competent court in the place of residence or place of business of the auctioneer, unless the law dictates otherwise and subject to the auctioneer's right to bring the dispute before the competent court in the place of residence of the contributor.

-Classic Car Auctions reserves the right to change these terms and conditions at any time and invites the user to consult this page from time to time to check whether any changes have been made.
+Classic Car Auctions reserves the right to change these terms and conditions at any time and invites the user to check this page from time to time to check whether changes have been made.